MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 > [!NOTE]
 > TODO: The Summary section needs to be expanded.

+Windows Firewall with Advanced Security might be tricky to configure securely and it is usually disabled or left open for all trafic in many organizations.

-The purpose of this tool is to simplify the deployment of a specific set of firewall rules and filters that can significantly reduce the attack surface of Domain Controllers without impacting the functionality of Active Directory.
+The purpose of this project is to simplify the deployment of a specific set of firewall rules and filters that can significantly reduce the attack surface of Domain Controllers without impacting the functionality of Active Directory.

+The following guideline is comprehensive source of Windows Firewall related information and aims to provide you with detailed information about Windows Firewall configuration options, network protocols, configuration caveats, possible attacks, but above all should provide guidance how to configure Windows Firewall with Advanced Security in your environment securely.

-This tool provides a flexible and repeatable way to deploy a secure configuration in your environment within minutes.
+To streamline the process, we offer the `DCFWTool`, that provides a flexible and repeatable way to deploy a secure configuration in the environment within minutes.
+All the `DCFWTool` configuration options are described in the following chapters.

 ![Windows Firewall with Advanced Security](../Images/Screenshots/dc-firewall.png)